-I recently successfully defended my PhD thesis entitled Programmed Sociality: A Software Studies Perspective on Social Networking Sites.
-My PhD thesis concerns the ways in which social media platforms have become central forces in the construction of sociality, developing an understand of how social networking software mediate and govern practices of everyday life.
-Specifically, I’ve been looking at the ways in which the Facebook platform manages and produces the conditions for sociality through forms of algorithmic regulation and infrastructural structuration.
-My work was supervised by Anders Fagerjord and Geert Lovink, and the evaluation committee includes Wendy Hui Kyong Chun, Matthew Fuller and Gunnar Liestøl.
+I got my PhD in media studies from the University of Oslo in the Department of Media and Communiaction, in 2012.
+My PhD dissertation entitled Programmed Sociality: A Software Studies Perspective on Social Networking Sites concerns the ways in which social media platforms have become central forces in the construction of sociality, developing an understand of how social networking software mediate and govern practices of everyday life.
+It was awarded the Association of Internet Researchers annual dissertaion award in 2013.